-Measure F will continue funding the Sonoma County Agricultural Preservation and Open Space District, responsible for preserving over 68,000 acres of clean water sources, scanic vistas, wildlife habitat, working farms and vineyards, parks and trails since its establishment by voters in 1990.
-Every district purchase is subject to community and taxpayer oversight - ensuring that public funds are spent wisely and efficiently.
-Every landowner is a willing seller and eminent domain is prohibited.
+Measure F will continue funding the Sonoma County Agricultural Preservation and Open Space District, responsible for preserving over 68,000 acres of clean water sources, scenic visias, wildlife habitat, working farms and vineyards, parks and trails since its establishment by voters in 1990.
+Every district purchase is subject to community and taxpayer oversight -- ensuring that public funds are spent wisely and efficiently.
+Every landowner is a willing seller and eminent domain is prchibited.

-Measure F will protect open space, clean water, family farms and cur quality of life by: protecting important rivers, streams, lakes and groundwater to preserve drinking water quality in our communities for luture needs; preserving beaches and coastal lands; conserving natural areas and open space, including those where children can be educated a bout nature and wildlife conservation; preserving working farms, ranches, orchards and vineyards; protecting lish and wildlife habitat; protecting oak wootflands, grasslands and reav urban areas; and protecting natural, scenic areas from growth and development.
+Measure F will protect open space, clean water, family farms and our quality of life by: protecting important rivers, streams, lakes and groundwater to preserve drinking water quality in our communities for future needs; preserving beaches and coastal lands; conserving natural areas and open space, including those where children can be educated about nature and wildlife conservation; preserving working farms, ranches, orchards and vineyards; protecting fish and wildlife habitat; protecting oak woordands, grasslands and redwood forests to improve air quality; helping create and maintain parks in and near urban areas; and protecting natural, scenic areas from growth and development.

-Remember, Measure F is not a tax increase - it will simply continue an existing tax.
-Measure F has a strict 20-year time limit, requires citizen oversight and ensures that all expanditures are subject to independent annual audits.
+Remember, Measure F is not a tax increase --- it will simply continue an existing tax.
+Measure F has a strict 20-year time limit, requires citizen oversight and ensures that all expenditures are subject to independent annual audits.

 We must act now to protect Sonoma County's natural areas, clean water, farms and wildlife.
-The longer we wait, the more expensive it will be to protect what is left.
-Please join us in voting yes on Measure F. For more information visit www.FriendsOfSchomaCounty.org s/ Dante B. Benadelli Chairman Clover-Stometta Farms s/ Bill Cogbill Sheriff-Coraner s/ Mary H. Hafger Director, Sonoma Land Trust sf Patrick W. Kilkenny Business Leader/Retired Banker s/ Wanda Tapia Chair, Latino Service Providers
+The longer we wait, the more expensive it will be to protect what Is left.
+Please join us in voting yes on Measure F. For more information visit www.FriendsOfSonomaCounty.org s/ Dante B. Benedelt s/ Bill Cogbill Chairman Clover-Stornetla Farms s/ Patrick W. Kilkenny s/ Mary H. Hafner Director, Sonoma Land Trust s/ Wanda Tapia Chair, Latino Service Providers